How social influence affects the wisdom of crowds in influence networks: Improving and undermining the wisdom with the French-DeGroot opinion dynamics

 \end{corollary}

-Comparing \cref{C3} with \cref{C1}, if more accurate individuals have less network centralities and are more susceptible to social influence, the wisdom is undermined; on the contrary, if more accurate individuals have larger network centralities and are more resistant to social influence, the wisdom is improved.
+Comparing \cref{C3} with \cref{C1}, if more accurate individuals have less network centralities and are more susceptible to social influence, the wisdom is undermined; on the contrary, if more accurate individuals have larger network centralities and are more resistant to social influence, the wisdom is improved. $\mathcal{E}^2$ and $\mathcal{E}^6$ in \cref{f3-d,f3-e} are the trajectories of the variances of collective estimates of system~\eqref{e2} under irreducible network $\mathcal{G}(C^2)$ and democratic network $\mathcal{G}(C^1)$, respectively.
+Individuals' susceptibilities are $\gamma=(0.4, 0.3, 0.1)^{\top}$ and $\gamma=(0.6, 0.5, 0.2)^{\top}$, which satisfy the conditions in \cref{C3}~\ref{C3-1} and \cref{C3}~\ref{C3-2}, respectively.
+Thus, system~\eqref{e2} undermines the wisdom under both settings.